-5.1 Use of Mobile Phones Policy
+5.1 Use of Mobile Phones and other Smart Devices Policy

-Our policy on use of mobile phones, cameras and sharing of images is set out in the IT Acceptable Use Policy document and is reviewed annually.
+5.1 Our policy on use of mobile phones and other smart devices, cameras and sharing of images is set out in the IT Acceptable Use Policy document and is reviewed annually.
 Copies of this policy are available on request.
 It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.